Umuzi-org/tech-department/content/remote-work/tech-recruits/_index.md

 ## Syllabus

-You would have been given a flash drive with your syllabus on it.
+You should have been given a flash drive with your syllabus on it.
 We've downloaded everything for you so that you don't need all the data in the world in order to get through your work.
 If the syllabus refers to a youtube video then take a look on the flash drive and see it it is there.

 You should be able to run the tech department website on your own computer.
 If you can't then please please ask for help.
 We really want to help you to be successful.